jcorbino/mole/README.md

 on staggered grids (uniform and nonuniform) and they satisfy local and global conservation laws.

-The mathematics is based on the work of [Corbino and Castillo 2017].
+The mathematics is based on the work of [Corbino and Castillo, 2020].
-However the user may find useful previous publications such as [Castillo and Grone 2003], in which similar operators are derived using a matrix analysis approach.
+However the user may find useful previous publications such as [Castillo and Grone, 2003], in which similar operators are derived using a matrix analysis approach.